Kyle Isbel Player Props: Royals vs. Angels

 Angels Pitching Rankings

-- The Angels' 3.84 team ERA ranks 10th among all MLB pitching staffs.
+- The Angels have the 10th-ranked team ERA among all MLB pitching staffs (3.65).

-- Angels pitchers combine to give up the sixth-fewest home runs in baseball (15 total, 0.8 per game).
+- Angels pitchers combine to allow the fourth-fewest home runs in baseball (15 total, 0.8 per game).

-- Ohtani (2-0 with a .86 ERA and 27 strikeouts in 21 2/3 innings pitched) makes the start for the Angels, his fourth of the season.
+- The Angels will send Anderson (1-0) out to make his fourth start of the season.
+He is 1-0 with a 6.75 ERA and 10 strikeouts in 14 2/3 innings pitched.

-- The right-hander last appeared in relief on Thursday, when he tossed 2/3 innings against the New York Yankees while giving up hits.
+- The lefty last appeared in relief on Saturday, when he tossed 2/3 innings against the Kansas City Royals while giving up hits.

+- The 33-year-old has a 6.75 ERA and 6.1 strikeouts per nine innings across three games this season, while allowing a batting average of .322 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.